 Inbox.
 What do you do with all the paperwork entering your home?
 Keep it simple by designating one location for all mail and paperwork requiring your attention.
 Set the expectation for all family members to use this one location for incoming paper so that clutter isn’t piling up around your space.
 If you have the space on your desk, try the Honey Can Do 3 Tier Organizer or the Staples All-in- One Mesh Desk Organizer.
 If space is an issue, get creative and use the wall space with the Steelmaster Multipurpose Wall Organizer.

 Hidden desk.
 Speaking of space issues… not every home has space for a designated home office, so getting creative and finding space is necessary.
 You can create a desk space utilizing the space you do have available in your home.
-Try the Latitude Run Oasis Floating Desk that folds down from the wall, or try a coffee table that lifts into a desk like the Newdale Coffee Table with Lift Top.
+Try a floating desk that folds down from the wall, or try a coffee table that lifts into a desk like the Newdale Coffee Table with Lift Top.
 If you have the wall space for a desk, another option is to use a desk that has doors so when you aren’t working, you can close it up – like the Oxford White Secretary Desk.

 Paper shredder.
 Home offices can get cluttered with extra paperwork due to the addition of personal mail and documents that find their way into the space.
 It’s important to remember that throwing away bills, mail, and other paperwork that you no longer need isn’t always the safest choice – you need to be sure that key personal and business information is protected.
 If you don’t have a shredder, try a small one like the Staples Micro-Cut shredder or the Fellowes Powershred.